 One thing you can do in the case of a low appraisal is simply to move on and start looking at other houses.
 This probably won’t be your first choice, especially if you really love the house, but it is often the easiest and most stress-free way to handle the situation.
 For if you can’t get the appraisal up, then you’ll have to chip in a big chunk of your own money to make up for what your lender is unwilling to lend.

 You can also negotiate and try to get the seller to come down on the price so that it is more in line with the appraisal.
 Sometimes sellers are willing to be a little flexible if they know the alternative is a no sale and a house sitting on the market.

 Another option is just to wait and see what happens.
 If your appraisal was low, another buyer’s probably will be too.
 And that means the seller won’t be able to sell the house, and it will sit on the market unsold.
 When that happens, you can make another offer that is closer to the appraised value – and the seller just may take it.

 The Key Ingredient in Handling a Low Appraisal

-The best way to handle a low appraisal when buying a house in Bloomfield HIlls is not to handle it at all.
+The best way to handle a low appraisal when buying a house in Metro Detroit Michigan is not to handle it at all.
 That is, you shouldn’t try to take care of it yourself at all – rather let you experienced agent handle it.
 A good real estate agent knows what homes in the area are worth and will have a significant amount of negotiating experience under her belt.